Missouri State University

 Garrett is majoring in political science.
 She is applying to law school and plans to form her career in the higher education setting, with the goal of becoming general counsel for a college or university.

 Gray is working on a Master of Science in Early Childhood and Family Development.
-She plans to work in the nonprofit sector and develop local communities that value justice, equity and decolonization.
+They plan to work in the nonprofit sector and develop local communities that value justice, equity and decolonization.

 Rachael Ingram, senior, Kansas City, Missouri